Table of Contents

 Kelpies would also take on the form of beautiful young women and sit on rocks by the river, waiting for young men to come by.
 Much like the Sirens of Ancient Greece, they would then seduce their unsuspecting victims and drag them into the water to be eaten.

 Origins of the Kelpie Myth

 The kelpie myth has its origins in ancient Celtic and Scottish mythology.
-The meaning of the word ‘kelpie’ remains uncertain, but it’s believed that it was derived from the Gaelic word ‘calpa’ or ‘cailpeach’ which means ‘colt’ or ‘heifer’.
+The meaning of the word ‘kelpie’ remains uncertain, but one theory suggest that it was derived from the Gaelic word ‘calpa’ or ‘cailpeach’ which means ‘colt’ or ‘heifer’.

 According to certain sources, the kelpies may have their roots in ancient Scandinavia, where horse sacrifices were performed.

 The Scandinavians told stories of dangerous water spirits that ate little children.
 The purpose of these stories was to scare children into staying away from dangerous waters.

 Much like the Boogeyman, the stories of the kelpies were also told to scare children into good behavior.
 They were told that the kelpies would come after children who behaved badly. especially on Sundays.
 Kelpies were also blamed for any deaths caused in water.
 If someone drowned, people would say that they had been captured and killed by the kelpies.

 Since the kelpie was said to have taken on the form of a man, traditionally, the story warned young women to be wary of young, attractive strangers.